Separation Anxiety in Dogs: How to Help a Dog With Separation Anxiety

 What Causes Dog Separation Anxiety?

-Dogs can develop separation anxiety for a number of reasons, many of which are related to changes in the dog’s life.
+Dogs can develop separation anxiety for many reasons, many of which are related to changes in the dog’s life.

 Causes of dog separation anxiety include:

-• Family changes, such as when a family member moves out of the home.
+• Family changes, such as when a family member moves out of the home or adds a new addition such as a new baby or roommate

-• Home changes, such as when a dog is rehomed or moves with their family to a new home.
+• Home changes, such as when a dog is rehomed or moves with their family to a new home (even remodeling or reconstruction can cause issues)

-• Routine changes, such as when a pet parent starts a new job with longer hours.
+• Routine changes, such as when a pet parent starts a new job with longer hours or transitions from a remote in-home job to an in-office role

 Some dogs respond to changes like these with relatively little anxiety.
 For others, separation anxiety rears its stressed-out head.
 No one knows for sure why some dogs are more susceptible to separation anxiety than others.
 Even dogs who’ve been raised in supportive homes with plenty of attention and positive reinforcement can be affected—so don’t blame yourself!